 Promoting Male Hatred On Social Media

 Similarly, there is another trend of using Facebook to demand justice.
 Your search for ‘justice’ on FB and you will find some page or the other created for a woman somewhere.
 In one such latest FB page where the creator demanded that her husband was having an affair with another girl and left the house and children.
-She has not only posted all details of her in-law’s house, address photos etc, she has leveled a whole lot of other unsupported allegation against him, too.
+She has not only posted all details of her in-law’s house, address photos etc, but she has also levelled a whole lot of other unsupported allegation against him, too.

 When I saw some of my friends sharing that page and asking everyone to be careful, I asked a girl about the merits of the case.
 She said she was sharing only because she knows the girl.
 I also came to know that a police complaint was raised but still they have created a page and wanted to make everyone aware of that man.
 That page got thousands of ‘likes’ instantly and men, women alike started sharing and expressing their concerns.

 When I objected to the creation of misandry and said since the matter is already in court they should not create misandry and rather present her case details to the police, I was threatened with getting killed.
 All of them pounced on me saying my account being false and I was masquerading the criminals and am a criminal myself.
 Men/women alike started hurling abuses and many of them wanted to kill me openly.
 Of course, I did not cower from these threats and asked them to do so if they could.
-I wanted them to bring police to my residence without any delay and I was determined to teach them a big lesson.
+I wanted them to bring the police to my residence without any delay and I was determined to teach them a big lesson.
 Unfortunately, I am still waiting for the police to come and arrest me in this case.
 So, all the readers of this article know that next time you create/share such pages my/our eyes will be on you.
 If it is about anyone known to us we, will make sure people get punished appropriately for creating misandry or maligning someone’s image.

 When I protested against this page, its content, and creation of prejudice against men, did I want to support the man?
 For argument sake let’s consider him to be guilty and all the content of the page to be true.
 Does that give one any right to make this information public, when it was with the court to decide?
 What about those thousands of people who liked, commented or shared the page?
 All those who considered this one-sided information to be true, without understanding the other side of the story were only spreading misandry in their own way.
 People who wanted to kill me actually wanted to kill a criminal, but their hatred of men was so much that they did not even realize what they were trying to do.